wireservice/csvkit/docs/scripts/sql2csv.rst

                            A keyword argument to SQLAlchemy's create_engine(), as a space-separated pair.
 This option can be specified multiple times.
 For example: thick_mode True
+     --execution-option EXECUTION_OPTION EXECUTION_OPTION
+                           A keyword argument to SQLAlchemy's
+                           execution_options(), as a space-separated pair.
+This
+                           option can be specified multiple times.
+For example: stream_results True
      --query QUERY         The SQL query to execute.
 Overrides FILE and STDIN.
      -e ENCODING, --encoding ENCODING
                            Specify the encoding of the input query file.